All Episodes

 Republican House leaders last night split with President Bush and said they would derail a Dubai-owned company's bid to take control of operation at six major U.S. ports.

-Ron Bonjean, the uh spokesman for Denny Hastert, said the rest of the House Republican leadership backed Mr. Lewis, who's expected to have his committee add to a must-pass Emergency spending bill and amendment to block the Dubai ports deal.
+Ron Bonjean, the spokesman for Denny Hastert, said the rest of the House Republican leadership backed Mr. Lewis, who is expected to have his committee add to a must-pass emergency spending bill an amendment to block the Dubai ports deal.

 We don't believe the U.S. should allow a state-owned company to run American ports.